Cloudify-PS/cloudify-training-labs/lab5/README.md

 The lab is designed so the developed plugin is embedded with the blueprint; however, if you have access to a Git repository, you are encouraged to store the plugin there instead, and modify the plugin declaration accordingly.

+**NOTE**: Although you can run this lab on any VM (as it does not require communicating with the Cloudify Manager), it is recommended that you run it on the
+CLI VM, in order to keep all your work on the same machine.
+Also, your CLI VM already contains the Cloudify virtualenv, which is required for the completion of this lab.

 **NOTE**: Make sure that you had activated your Cloudify virtualenv before proceeding:

 ```bash